AlenToma/FancyDatePicker/README.md

-**FancyDatePicker is a small plugin to Date-picker using only jquary.**
+**FancyDatePicker is a small plugin for Time, Date or DateTime picker using only jquary.**

 #**Demo**